mvallim/cloud-image-ubuntu-from-scratch/README.md

        rm -rf VBoxGuestAdditions_6.0.6.iso
        ```

    6. Fix `vboxadd-service`

        ```shell
        sed -i -e 's/ systemd-timesyncd.service//g' /lib/systemd/system/vboxadd-service.service
        ```

+## Azure

-14. **If you use this image on Azure, please install Azure agent (optional)**
+If you use this image on Azure, install **Azure agent**

    1. Install the latest package version

        ```shell
        apt-get install walinuxagent
        ```

    2. Ensure auto update is enabled

        First, check to see if it is enabled: